Zilliqa/ZIP/zips/zip-11.md

 ## Abstract

 ZIP-11 is the Phase I extension of the seed node staking proposal as presented in [ZIP-3](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-3.md).
-This new proposal introduces a non-custodial mechanism to stake tokens to a seed node operator via a Scilla contract.
-Non-custodial here meaning that any tokens that need to be staked can now be deposited directly in the contract and therefore need not go through any entity acting as a custodian.
-ZIL-11 also introduces some key changes in staking parameters such as lifting the cap on the total stake deposit which becomes feasible due to the tokenomic changes proposed in [ZIP-9](https://github.com/Zilliqa/ZIP/blob/zip-9/zips/zip-9.md).
+This new proposal introduces a non-custodial mechanism to stake tokens with a seed node operator via a Scilla contract.
+Non-custodial here meaning that any tokens that need to be staked can now be deposited directly in the contract and therefore need not go through any intermediary entity acting as a custodian.
+ZIL-11 also introduces some key changes in the staking parameters such as lifting the cap on the total stake deposit (a consequence of the the tokenomic changes as proposed in [ZIP-9](https://github.com/Zilliqa/ZIP/blob/zip-9/zips/zip-9.md)).

 ## Backward Compatibility